shubhammishra115/Sudoku-Solver/README.md

 Computer Vision is the soul part of the project as it takes input as an image.
 Once we have the input image we Process the image to extract the sudoku board from the image and create a Sudoku matrix.

 ### Classification.
-The Sudoku Solver is also a classification based problem as we have to classify the numbers present in each box of the Sudoku, based on the classification model is trained on MNIST dataset.
+The Sudoku Solver is also a classification based problem as we have to classify the numbers present in each box of the Sudoku.
+The classification model is trained on MNIST dataset.

 ### Deep Learning.
-Deep Learning is a machine learning which involves the use of Neural Networks.
+Deep Learning is a machine learning technique which involves the use of Neural Networks.

 #### Convolution Neural Networks.
 We have trained our model on MNIST dataset using the CNN (Convolutional Neural Networks).